PennyLaneAI/catalyst/doc/dev/installation.rst

 It is possible to work on the source code repository and test the changes without having to compile Catalyst.
-This is ideal for situations where the changes do not target the runtime or the MLIR infrastructure, and only concern to the frontend.
+This is ideal for situations where the changes do not target the runtime or the MLIR infrastructure, and only concern the frontend.
 It basically makes use of the shared libraries already shipped with the TestPyPI Catalyst wheels.

 Essential Steps